 - Nipple pain persisting 30 seconds beyond latching (constant pain is not normal)

 - Baby biting or frequently pulling-off

 - Concerns about supply or weight gain

-- Persistent red, warm, or tender areas of the breast (if fever or chills are present this should be evaluated the same day by Dr. Homan or an adult medical provider)
+- Persistent red, warm, or tender areas of the breast (if fever or chills are present this should be evaluated the same day by an adult medical provider)

 We also recommending speaking to one of our advice nurses if your adult physician has prescribed you a medication and has told you not to breastfeed while on the medication.
 Often it is still safe to nurse.